kooroshkz/UniVerse-AI/README.md

 If words exceed the chat go to the new line

-Responsivness for different devices

-If max tokens reached, disable the 'Send' button and alert
+If max tokens reached alert

 Add predefined question